 The SCUD maintains a database of personnel.
 Each person is assigned roles that determine what they can do in the system.
-Roles include Author, SME (for ESP's), PAE, AE, IA etc. In order for a person to approve something, their accounts has to have the correct qualifications level.
+Roles include Author, SME (for ESP's), PAE, AE, IA etc. For a person to approve something, their account must have the correct qualifications level.